 Saving files into user’s iCloud Drive using FileManager

 This is an example of accessing iCloud Drive and saving files there.
-Learn how to save files with my guide.
+Learn how to save files with my guide in iOS.

 Please note you need paid developer account to access iCloud features.